 - Pumpkin purée: You can use canned purée (I like to use Libby's 100% Pure Pumpkin), or you can make your own pumpkin purée.

 - All-purpose flour: All-purpose flour will make these cinnamon rolls light and fluffy.
-You could also use bread flour for cinnamon rolls with more of a crust.

 See full recipe below for detailed instructions.